 Sapa to Hanoi

-The Hưng Thành Travel sleeper bus (250,000VND) to Hanoi leaves at 08:00hrs from Sapa’s bus terminal (centre of town, near the lake) and is supposed to take around 5-6 hours.
+The Hưng Thành Travel sleeper bus (250,000VND) to Hanoi leaves at 08:00hrs from Sapa’s bus terminal (centre of town, near the lake) and is supposed to take around 5 to 6 hours.

-Our bus driver thought he was the only passenger on board and made up his own rules along the way.
-He stopped when he wanted for a smoke, drink, or to pee behind the bus, and even stopped only an hour out of Hanoi for lunch!
-Then it seemed he gave us the scenic route around Hanoi’s back alleys and suburbs, so the trip took about 7 hours…are we there yet?
+Our bus driver thinks he’s the only passenger on board and makes his own rules along the way stopping when he wants for a smoke, drink, or to pee behind the bus.
+He even decided to stop only an hour out of Hanoi for lunch – annoying.
+Following lunch, the driver gave us the scenic route around Hanoi’s back alleys and suburbs, so the trip took about 7 hours…are we there yet?